apache/ratis/ratis-docs/src/site/markdown/start/index.md

 Let's get started to use Raft in your application.
 To demonstrate how to use Ratis, we'll implement a simple counter service, which maintains a counter value across a cluster.
 The client could send the following types of commands to the cluster:

 * `INCREMENT`: increase the counter value
-* `GET`: query the current value of the counter
+* `GET`: query the current value of the counter, we call such kind of commands as read-only commands

 Note: The full source could be found at [Ratis examples](https://github.com/apache/ratis/tree/master/ratis-examples).
-This article is mainly intended to show the steps of integrating of Ratis ,if you wish to run this example or find more examples, please refer to [the README](https://github.com/apache/ratis/tree/master/ratis-examples#example-3-counter).
+This article is mainly intended to show the steps of integration of Ratis ,if you wish to run this example or find more examples, please refer to [the README](https://github.com/apache/ratis/tree/master/ratis-examples#example-3-counter).

 ## Add the dependency